 Parliamentarians, as representatives of the people, can help change this.
 They can bring people back into UN processes by ensuring their voices are heard and by turning global commitments into national realities.
 This can help restore faith in global governance and multilateralism.
 The IPU, as the global organization of national parliaments, is in a unique position to bridge the democracy gap in global governance by bringing parliaments closer to the UN.

-This year’s IPU-UN hearing will review the multilateral system to ensure that its underlying rules are still relevant and apply equally to all countries.
-The Hearing will discuss how national politics and institutions can also help strengthen the multilateral system.
+This year’s IPU-UN hearing reviewed the multilateral system to ensure that its underlying rules are still relevant and apply equally to all countries.
+The Hearing also discussed how national politics and institutions can help strengthen the multilateral system.

 In his keynote address, UN Secretary-General António Guterres said "Globalization and technological progress have led to remarkable advances.
 But they also have also generated increased inequality, especially within countries.
 People, sectors and regions are being left behind – creating a sense of frustration.
 This in turn has been a factor in reducing trust in governments, in political establishments, and in international organizations, like the UN itself.
 It is our duty in parliaments and in the UN to re-establish trust."